Skip to Content

-With a Massey MApplSW, you will be able to make cutting-edge contributions to your discipline.
+With a Massey MAppSW, you will be able to make cutting-edge contributions to your discipline.
 You’ll benefit from our research-informed, research-leading, forward-thinking and academically credible programmes.
 They’ll help you contribute to knowledge-building in Aotearoa New Zealand and internationally.

-MApplSW students should read and note the “fit and proper” requirements on the Social Workers Registration Board website.
-All MApplSW students will be vetted by the New Zealand Police prior to their field education placements.
+MAppSW students should read and note the “fit and proper” requirements on the Social Workers Registration Board website.
+All MAppSW students will be vetted by the New Zealand Police prior to their field education placements.
 A police record may not be a barrier to field placement, but full disclosure of any convictions in New Zealand and/or overseas is essential.
 All students must have a current full driving licence valid in New Zealand by the start of their field placements.